 6. The last round is the show down, to see which player has the better hand.

-In Hi-low the best high hand and the qualifying low hand wins, thus splitting the pot, and if no hand qualifies as low then the entire pot goes to the High Hand winner.
+In Hi-low card games, the best high hand and the qualifying low hand wins, thus splitting the pot, and if no hand qualifies as low then the entire pot goes to the High Hand winner.